2025 Oregon State Beavers football team

-The 2025 Oregon State Beavers football team represent Oregon State University in the Pac-12 Conference during the 2025 NCAA Division I FBS football season.
-The Beavers play their home games on campus at Reser Stadium in Corvallis, Oregon.
+The 2025 Oregon State Beavers football team represented Oregon State University in the Pac-12 Conference during the 2025 NCAA Division I FBS football season.
+The Beavers played their home games on campus at Reser Stadium in Corvallis, Oregon.

 The Beavers were initially led by second-year head coach Trent Bray until he was fired after going winless in the team's first seven games.
 Special assistant Robb Akey was named interim coach for the remainder of the season.

+The Oregon State Beavers drew an average home attendance of 30,145, the 74th-highest of all college football teams.